 When designing timing pulleys, it is important to ensure all timing elements have spherical or involute/evolvent radii.
 These radii guarantee smooth engagement and disengagement of the belt and pulley.
 To avoid problems resulting from accumulated tolerances, the diameter difference between driving and driven components should be at least ±0.005” (0.127 mm) to ±0.007” (0.178 mm).
 Zero or near-zero backlash applications are special cases.

-While designing a timing pulley, it is critical that the pitch diameter be at the neutral axis of the belt (one half the belt thickness for a thin flat belt), not at the base.
-Since metal belts are generally thin, there is a temptation to neglect their thickness in calculating the pulley tape support diameter.
-Failure to include the belt thickness in these calculations results in mismatching of timing elements.
+When manufacturing a toothed pulley, each timing tooth is inserted into a hole that has been machined in the pulley body.
+Great care must be given to the radial location of each tooth to ensure overall pitch accuracy.
+It is also imperative for timing pulleys to have a pitch diameter at the neutral axis of the belt (one half the belt thickness for a thin flat belt), as opposed to the base.
+Metal belts are typically thin, a factor that is often neglected in calculating the pulley tape support diameter.
+Failure to include the belt thickness in these calculations almost always results in the mismatching of timing elements.

 The tape support diameter can be determined by the formula:

 N = Number of pitch lengths or teeth on a pulley